alexandrahanganu/learn-a-language/README.md

 converted to (CLIPS):

--(sentence NN NN , NNP VBD RB JJ .)
+- (sentence NN NN , NNP VBD RB JJ .)

 ### Third step: parsing the input sentences
 - If all input sentences are parsed by your grammar, output a confirming message.
 Otherwise output the sentences which are not parsed and the number of parsed sentences and total number of sentences.